 - Expenses and purchase orders: Keep track of the expenses associated with a project.

 In a dynamic and creative environment, it’s important to maintain a clear overview.
-Rodeo saves the team administration hassle by automatically collecting and compiling data from all processes into reports, so staff doesn’t need to collect it from different sources to produce one.
+Rodeo Drive saves the team administration hassle by automatically collecting and compiling data from all processes into reports, so staff doesn’t need to collect it from different sources to produce one.

 Sounds great, right?